Patrick Wisdom Player Props: Cubs vs. Pirates

-Patrick Wisdom -- with an on-base percentage of .147 in his past 10 games, 141 points lower than his season-long percentage -- will be in action for the Chicago Cubs against the Pittsburgh Pirates, with Luis Ortiz on the mound, on June 13 at 8:05 PM ET.
+Patrick Wisdom, carrying a .065 slugging percentage over his past 10 games, will be in action for the Chicago Cubs against the Pittsburgh Pirates June 14 at 8:05 PM ET.

 Patrick Wisdom Game Info & Props vs. the Pirates